Anwesh0407/Projects-by-Anwesh/README.md

 a) npm not recognized → Install Node.js properly and restart terminal.
 b) MongoDB connection error → Ensure your .env MONGO_URI is correct and IP is whitelisted in MongoDB Atlas.

+IMPORTANT : USE DUMMY WEBSITE FOR PROPER IMPLIMENTATION